What is an EPC?

 An Energy Performance Certificate tells you how energy efficient a particular building is and it is based on a ratings system, on a scale of A-G. A building given an A rating means that it is the most energy efficient it could be, whilst scoring a G EPC rating means that it is the least efficient it can be.

 An EPC informs the person who will be using the building as to the approximate costs for heating, lighting and other energy and electricity-dependent functions.
 It will also inform property owners and potential buyers as to what the carbon dioxide emissions of the property are likely to be and therefore the building’s impact on the environment.
-EPCs are therefore very unlikely to be needed for the purposes of a second mortgage, but are necessary when purchasing a new property, perhaps funded in part by a second mortgage.
+EPCs are therefore very unlikely to be needed for the purposes of a second mortgage, but are necessary when purchasing a new property.

 Not only does an Energy Performance Certificate inform of the property’s current rating, but it will also show what its best potential EPC rating could be if improvements in relation to its energy pitfalls were made.
 It also indicates how this can be done in a more cost-effective way.
 All EPC’s are valid for a period of 10 years from the point of being issued.
 Properties with better rated EPCs can be worth more than those with worse ratings, as more energy efficient properties of any nature are much more appealing to buyers.